 '83 Sox!
 '05 Astros!

 Still time to turn things around in 2nd half

 - In Aug/Sept: Another lost season - time to bring back Ventura & Co for 2016.

-Special mention: - Blame Sox fans for not showing up to games as soon as the team has one winning streak.
+Special mention: - Blame Sox fans for not showing up after another train wreck of a season.